yeetpay/null/README.md

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Time.

+#### null.UUID

+Marshals to JSON null if SQL source data is null.
+Zero input will not produce a null UUID.

 ### zero package

 `import "github.com/yeetpay/null/zero"`